The Franchise King® | Learn How To Become A Franchisee

 In this case, I’m referring to the number of franchises they work with.

 Maureen, not only are my services free, but when you work with me you have a lot of choices.
-That’s because I work with over 200 different franchisors!”
+That’s because I work with over 300 different franchises!”

-Important: There are 3,500+ different franchise opportunities offered.
-A franchise consultant works with less than 10% of them!
+Important: There are 3,500+ different franchise opportunities offered today.
+A franchise consultant normally works with less than 10% of them!

 On the surface, this sounds great to Maureen-the candidate.
-But in reality, 9 times out of 10, a franchise consultant only presents 15-20 opportunities out of the 100-200 he has formal contracts with.
+But in reality, 9 times out of 10, the consultant has her own stable of consistent winners.
+Franchise opportunities she knows well-and can close deals with.

 But why would a franchise consultant only focus on a small number of franchises, Joel?
 It makes no sense.”